mrdominguez/parallel-ssh-scp/README.md

                 (default: -o StrictHostKeyChecking=no -o CheckHostIP=no)
                 Example: -sshOpts='-o UserKnownHostsFile=/dev/null -o ConnectTimeout=10'
-     -timeout : Timeout value for Expect (default: 20 s) -o : (Not defined) Display command output as it happens (0) Do not display command output
+     -timeout : Timeout value for Expect (default: 20 s) -out : (Not defined) Display command output as it happens (0) Do not display command output
-          (1) Buffer the output and display it after command completion (useful for concurrent execution) -olines : Display the last n lines of buffered output (default: 10 | full output: 0, implies -o=1) -odir : Directory in which the command output will be stored as a file (default: $PWD -current folder-) -et : Hide execution time
+            (1) Buffer the output and display it after command completion (useful for concurrent execution) -olines : Display the last n lines of buffered output (default: 10 | full output: 0, implies -out=1) -odir : Directory in which the command output will be stored as a file (default: $PWD -current folder-) -et : Hide execution time
      -v : Enable verbose messages